alexksikes/fSphinx/tutorial/README.md

     # let's set the number of facet values returned to 5
     factor.SetMaxNumValues(5)

 Here we have created a new facet of name "actor" with terms found in the MySQL table named "actor_terms".
 We also need to attach a SphinxClient to perform the computation and pass a handle to our database to fetch the results.
-Additionaly we have limited the number of facet values to 5.
+Additionally we have limited the number of facet values to 5.

 We can proceed and compute this facet:

     # computing the actor facet for the query "drama"
     factor.Compute('drama')

-At this point it's important to step back and understand what happened. fSphinx called Sphinx to process to query.
-The results can now be found in factor.results which holds some basic statistics such as the time it took or the total number of facet values found.
-Also the list of facet values is found in factor.results['matches'].
+At this point it's important to step back and understand what happened. fSphinx called Sphinx to process the query.
+The results are then found in factor.results.
+This later holds some basic statistics such as the time it took to compute or the total number of facet values found.
+The list of facet values is providing in factor.results['matches'].

-Each facet value is a dictionnary with following key-values:
+Each facet value is a dictionary with the following key-values:

     @groupby: id of the facet value indexed by Sphinx.
     @term: term of the facet value fetched from MySQL.